n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.travisci.md

+---
+title: Travis CI node - n8n Documentation
+description: Documentation for the Travis CI node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Travis CI

 The Travis CI node allows you to automate work in Travis CI, and integrate Travis CI with other applications. n8n has built-in support for a wide range of Travis CI features, including cancelling and getting builds.